laravel/docs/validation.md

 	}

 <a name="custom-error-messages"></a>
-## Custom Error Messages
+### Custom Error Messages

 If needed, you may use custom error messages for validation instead of the defaults.
 There are several ways to specify custom messages.

-#### Passing Custom Messages Into Validator
+First, you may pass the custom messages as the third argument to the `Validator::make` method:

 	$messages = [
 		'required' => 'The :attribute field is required.',